ada-mp/Survival-and-Reliability-Analysis/README.md

 # Survival-and-Reliability-Analysis
-  Assignments of the Survival and Reliability Analysis discipline, attended in the 1st semester of 2024
+  Assignments of the Survival and Reliability Analysis course, attended in the 1st semester of 2024